Michael Williams (Georgia politician): Campaign for governor

 He attracted controversy for posing for a photograph with a group that was later identified as an armed militia group affiliated with the 3 Percenters, before an event sponsored by ACT! for America, which the Southern Poverty Law Center has described as a hate group.
 The rally was part of a dozen nationwide protests against Shariah religious law organized by ACT! for America, which calls the tenets of Sharia incompatible with Western democracy.

-Williams recently generated further controversy for statements made on CNN.
-In the aftermath of the Stoneman Douglas High School shooting, in February 2018, Delta Air Lines severed ties with the National Rifle Association and no longer offered discounts to members of the organization.
-Williams subsequently accused the airline of showing political bias to left-wing organizations, directly accusing Delta of providing benefits to members of Planned Parenthood citing that he and others had "looked it up on Google."
-Multiple news organizations have fact-checked this claim and stated the accusation is patently false.
-Williams has yet to apologize for this erroneous statement.
+During February 2018, Williams generated further controversy for statements made on CNN about Delta Air Lines.
+In the aftermath of the Stoneman Douglas High School shooting in February 2018, Delta Air Lines severed ties with the National Rifle Association and no longer offered discounts to members of the organization.
+Williams subsequently accused the airline of showing political bias to left-wing organizations, directly accusing Delta of providing benefits to members of Planned Parenthood citing that he and others had "looked it up on Google".
+Multiple news organizations fact-checked this claim and noted that the accusation was patently false.
+However, Williams never corrected or apologized for this erroneous statement.

 In May 2018, Williams was criticized for his controversial campaign bus, a repurposed school bus Williams describes as a "deportation bus".
 The bus bears messages such as "Follow me to Mexico" and "DANGER!
 Murderers, rapists, kidnappers, child molestors[sic], and other criminals on board".
 On May 16, it was reported that a campaign stop in Athens had to be cancelled after protesters prevented the bus from leaving a stop in Decatur.